matiasdelellis/facerecognition/README.md

 This command return a summary of the number of images, faces and persons found.

-If `USER_ID` is provided, just return the stats of the given user.
+If `USER_ID` is provided, just return the stats for the given user.

 If use the `--json` argument, it prints the stats in a json format more suitable to parse with other tools.